Rigatoni with broccoli and parmesan is a delicious and easy quick healthy pasta meal which serves 4 and is on the table in literally 20 minutes.

 You folks loved my recent low fat tagliatelle carbonara so I thought I'd keep to that winning pasta theme of using low fat crème fraîche for the sauce and bring you my tasty rigatoni with broccoli and parmesan recipe today.

-This is another one of the easiest healthy pasta dishes that I love to make for Lady Lynne and I.
+This is another one of the easiest healthy pasta dishes that I love to make for my other half and I.

-It’s so quick and simple, using just a few ingredients and all created on the stovetop with minimal dishes too.
+It's made with using just a few ingredients and all created on the stovetop with minimal dishes too.

 If there's one thing I can't stand that's the thought of spending ages in the kitchen getting a meal together when I've spent the whole day in meetings at work.

-I just want something comforting, easy and healthy, and this recipe certainly hits that spot!
+I just want something comforting, easy and healthy.
+This creamy broccoli rigatoni pasta recipe certainly hits that spot!